Alec Baldwin shares message defending ‘Rust’ conditions - NewsBreak

 “The story being spun of us being overworked and surrounded by unsafe, chaotic conditions is (expletive),” Davis wrote.

-Davis went on to discuss why some crew members had walked out that morning, saying camera crews wanted fancier hotels and it was “NOT that they were unsafe.”Muscogee County voters pass 1 percent sales tax that will fund demolishing Government Center, building new judicial building
+Davis went on to discuss why some crew members had walked out that morning, saying camera crews wanted fancier hotels and it was “NOT that they were unsafe.”Alec Baldwin speaks out after deadly movie set shooting: ‘There are no words to convey my shock and sadness’

 Davis also defended hiring the armorer on the set and the number of hours crew members worked.